Washoe Theater: Description

 The theater is located at 305 Main Street, within the Anaconda Commercial Historic District.
 It was the last theater constructed in the United States in the Nuevo Deco (a form of Art Deco) style.
 The theater was designed in 1930 by Seattle architect B. Marcus Priteca.
 It was almost entirely finished by 1931, but its opening was delayed until Thursday, September 24, 1936 because of the Great Depression.
-In 1936 dollars, its construction cost was a grand $200,000.
+In 1936 dollars, its construction cost was $200,000.
 The Smithsonian rates the Washoe as a national treasure due to the lavish interior.
-April 30, 1982, the Washoe was listed on the United States National Register of Historic Places for architectural significance.
+On April 30, 1982, the Washoe was listed on the United States National Register of Historic Places for architectural significance.